 Wine Festival Events

-The wine Festival features a wide range of events and runs for approximately eight days in 2026.
-Events include the Bacchanalia Gala Dinner, International Festival Tastings, wine seminars, winery dinners, wine parties, and more.
+The wine festival features a wide range of events and it ran for eight days in 2026.
+Events included the Bacchanalia Gala Dinner, International Festival Tastings, wine seminars, winery dinners, wine parties, and more.
 While not every event sells out each year, many of the most popular experiences do.

 The festival includes both public and trade-focused events.
 Most days feature public events, while the early part of the festival is dedicated to Trade Days for wine and hospitality industry professionals.